panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-12-18-PMC/2019-12-18-PMC_Meeting.md

 3. INFRAEOSC-03 & meeting 10/01/2020 in Brussels

+4. ESFRI + EOSC cluster projects meeting 13/01/2020 in Brussels

+5. DRAFT Agenda for mid term review meeting in Brussels

+6. Collaboration with ExPaNDS

-4. Update from the WP Leaders - update on what has been achieved and problems
+7. Update from the WP Leaders - update on what has been achieved and problems

 | WP | Notes |
 | -- | ----- |